Bicheng-G/bicheng.me/pages/posts/attention-is-all-they-need.md

 ---
 title: Attention Is All They Need
+subtitle: The art of balancing your attention span among child, work and life.
 date: 2025-04-18
 lang: en
 duration: 2min
+tags: [parenting]
 ---

 You might recognize the title from a landmark paper in the machine learning world.
 Ever since the publication of the paper, I can't stop associating the catchy title to my experience in taking care of my little one.